coolbuddy2991/deployment-demo/README.md

 # deployment-demo

-This is the deployment done through AWS lambda using CICD and github
+This is the deployment done through AWS EC2 using Docker and github